light7714/nodejs-udemy-course/myCode/12-mongoDb/README.md

 ### Note: AddToCart() in user.js is a bit confusing, keep revising that!

--> In mongoDb, we have databases, collections and documents.
+-> In mongoDb, we have databases, collections and documents. <br>
 <img src="README-files/noSQL_World.png" width="500" height="250" alt="Databases, collections and documents"> <br>

 ->It stores documents in JSON, or its own BSON precisely (Binary JSON, something to do with storage format and all) <br>